-(2) In the case of presumptions provided in Rule 19(E), if the district commission concludes, following the completion of its own inquiry or the presentation of the challenging party's witnesses and exhibits, that undue water pollution, undue air pollution, inadequate water supply, unreasonable burden on an existing water supply, or violation of the rules of the water resources panel relating to significant wetlands is likely to result, then the district commission shall rule that the presumption has been rebutted.
-Technical non-compliance with the applicable health, water resources and Agency of Natural Resources' rules shall be insufficient to rebut the presumption without a showing that the non-compliance will likely result in, or substantially increase the risk of, undue water pollution, undue air pollution, inadequate water supply, unreasonable burden on an existing water supply, or violation of the rules of the water resources panel relating to significant wetlands.
+(2) In the case of presumptions provided in Rule 19(E), if the district commission concludes, following the completion of its own inquiry or the presentation of the challenging party's witnesses and exhibits, that undue water pollution, undue air pollution, inadequate water supply, unreasonable burden on an existing water supply, or violation of the rules of the agency of natural resources relating to significant wetlands is likely to result, then the district commission shall rule that the presumption has been rebutted.
+Technical non-compliance with the applicable health, water resources and Agency of Natural Resources' rules shall be insufficient to rebut the presumption without a showing that the non-compliance will likely result in, or substantially increase the risk of, undue water pollution, undue air pollution, inadequate water supply, unreasonable burden on an existing water supply, or violation of the rules of the agency of natural resources relating to significant wetlands.